 Even the best nurses sometimes struggle to provide specialized care to patients with medical issues outside the nurse's purview.
 Pursuing a specialty certification can help these nurses solve clinical challenges by expanding their skill set.

-Obtaining a a certificate in a nursing specialty, not only demonstrates your commitment to high-quality patient care, but it also gives you access to a community of expert nurses who are eager to share their experience and wisdom.
+Obtaining a certificate in a nursing specialty, not only demonstrates your commitment to high-quality patient care, but it also gives you access to a community of expert nurses who are eager to share their experience and wisdom.
 These certifications also look great on résumés and can help nurses advance their careers or obtain specialty positions within hospitals or other medical facilities, addressing clinical care and career challenges at the same time.

 Participate in the nursing community.